10-Q 1 blfs-20230930.htm 10-Q blfs-20230930

 Revenue from foreign customers is denominated in United States dollars or euros.

-The following table represents the Company’s products representing more than 10% of the Company’s total revenues:
+The following table represents the Company’s products representing more than 10% of the Company’s total revenue:

 Three Months Ended